eegli/mfaws/readme.md

 cargo install mfaws
 ```

-- From GitHub: Download the latest binary from the [release page](https://github.com/eegli/mfaws/releases/latest), extract id and add it to your `PATH`
+- From GitHub:

+1. Download the latest binary from the [release page](https://github.com/eegli/mfaws/releases/latest)
+2. Extract it
+3. Add it to your `PATH`

 ## Credentials File